 Health GAP works with AIDS and health activists in developing countries such as Uganda, Kenya, Nigeria, Zambia and others to wage campaigns that pressure their governments to strengthen proposals to the Global Fund, use the money more efficiently and increase civil society participation.
 In addition, we work on campaigns to increase local government investment in the fight against AIDS.

-The Global Fund is entering its replenishment cycle in 2016, which will determine the level of funding the Global Fund can expect for the next 3 years.
-The U.S. is the largest donor to the Global Fund, supporting one third of the total, and allocated $1.35 billion for the Global Fund for 2016.
-We are asking that the US continues its one third commitment, and pledge one third of 13.5 billion over the next 3 years.
+The Global Fund entered its replenishment cycle in 2016, which determined the level of funding promised to the Global Fund can expect for the next 3 years.
+The U.S. is the largest donor to the Global Fund, supporting one third of the total, and allocated $1.35 billion for the Global Fund for 2017.

 HOW DO WE WIN?

-President Obama already released his final budget request on February 9, 2016 and he requested only flat-funding for PEPFAR and Global Fund.
-Congress actually makes the budget, and Global AIDS funding is determined by the State and Foreign Operations (SFOPs) appropriations sub-committees in both the House and Senate, and there are various key times when you should advocate to have your Congress people weigh in to ask for:
+President Trump will released his budget request on March 14, 2017.
+Congress actually makes the budget, and Global AIDS funding is determined by the State and Foreign Operations (SFOPs) appropriations sub-committees in both the House and Senate.
+There are various key times when you should advocate to have your Congress people weigh in to ask for:

-For both funding streams, Health GAP is constantly working with grassroots AIDS activists and students around the United States to provide constant pressure to elected officials who determine the funding amounts from the U.S. for both PEPFAR and the Global Fund.To get involved in Health GAP's Fund the Fight campaign, please sign up on our Stay Connected page, use the hashtag #Vote2EndAIDS, and feel free to contact the Health GAP staff working on the budget campaign:
+For both funding streams, Health GAP is constantly working with grassroots AIDS activists and students around the United States to provide constant pressure to elected officials who determine the funding amounts from the U.S. for both PEPFAR and the Global Fund.To get involved in Health GAP's Fund the Fight campaign, please sign up on our Stay Connected page and feel free to contact the Health GAP staff working on appropriations:

 - Hilary McQuie (firstname.lastname@example.org) Washington, DC